Kyle-Law/stimulus-miniatures/README.md

 ## Deployment

 1. Git clone this repo and cd the to the directory.
-2. Run `yarn install` in command line to install gems.
+2. Run `yarn install` in command line to install packages.
 3. Run `yarn start` and open browser with `http://localhost:9000/`.
 4. Enjoy :)